Pattern Rules

 python countwords.py books/last.txt last.dat

-Note that we can still use Make to build individual .dat targets as before, and that our new rule will work no matter what stem is being matched.
+Note that we can still use Make to build individual .dat targets as before,

 $ make sierra.dat